 Risk should be reassessed prior to each transfusion.
 Risk assessment may eliminate the need of repeating expensive and time-consuming screening for blood-borne pathogens in cats with low-risk profiles.
 The required frequency of testing varies according to the pathogen (seasonal exposure or not) and the individual risk of acquiring the infection.
 The ABCD does not recommend the use of closed colony donors, which are specifically bred for blood banks, as it would be preferable for cats’ welfare to live in a more natural environment.

-If no feline blood is available from a blood bank, veterinary practitioners should be able to rely on an adequate number of pre-selected potential donors evaluated as low-risk cats and negative for blood-borne pathogens of interest.
-In any case, free-roaming cats should never be considered as potential donors.
+If no feline blood is available from a blood bank, veterinary practitioners should try to be able to rely on an adequate number of pre-selected potential donors evaluated as low-risk cats and negative for blood-borne pathogens of interest.
+Based on epidemiological data on blood-borne pathogens, outdoor cats should never be candidated as potential donors (Hackett et al., 2006; Ravagnan et al., 2017; Persichetti et al., 2018).
 Shelter cats can potentially be considered according to their history and the quality of management of the shelter.
 Physical examination performed after history taking should include an accurate observation and combing of the coat to exclude the presence of fleas and ticks.
-Cats with fleas or ticks should not be considered as donors (Wardrop et al., 2005).
+Cats with fleas or ticks should not be considered as donors (Wardrop et al., 2016).